 The use of medications for treating the behavioral component of this disorder is controversial yet most children and adults with LND are treated with different medications.
-No medication has been found to reverse the so-called 'Lesch-Nyhan behaviors', either motor or behavioral.
-Selective ignoring is a methodology that is designed to extinguish self-destructive emotional or physical behavior in the LND patient.
+No medication has been found to reverse the so-called 'Lesch-Nyhan behaviors'. either motor or behavioral.
+Selective ignoring is a methodology that is designed to extinguish selfdestructive emotional or physical behavior in the LND patient.
 It requires the caretaker to ignore such behavior by the LND patient towards said caretaker so that the behavior decreases or ceases.
 Along with selective ignoring, the use of redirection is also found to be helpful.
 At times controversial, the use of protective devices is essential, yet often problematic for patients and institutions not familiar with the care of LND patients.
 Professionals unfamiliar with LND may perceive the use of these protective devices from a traditional paradigm of restraints - which is to say, the use of these devices against a patient's will.
 When protective devices are requested by the patient -- and used to safeguard the patient from him or herself -- the outcome is an extraordinary feeling of comfort and safety.
 Not allowing the use of protective devices when requested violates the autonomous rights of the patient.
-In Lesch-Nyhan Disease self-injury far exceeds that associated with other developmental disabilities, and, of course, is a consequence of the neurotransmitter and cell function abnormalities characterizing the disorder.
+In LND self-injury far exceeds that associated with other developmental disabilities, and, of course, is a consequence of the neurotransmitter and cell function abnormalities characterizing the disorder.
 Although not all individuals with this condition demonstrate severe behavioral manifestations, it is reasonable to say that all benefit from the use of protective devices at some point during their lifetime.
 It is extremely important to note that the Joint Commission and the US government's CMS requirements both include exceptions to the restraint standards for patients with LND.
-Issues regarding removal of teeth is addressed above (See exceptions to the CMS standard: 482.13. (e) (6).)

-Deep Brain Stimulation (DBS) has been tried in numerous patients worldwide with LND to decrease the degree of dystonia.
-In this procedure neurosurgeons place two stimulators in the basal ganglia, similar to the stimulators used in other movement disorders such as Parkinson's disease.
-The results suggest a decrease in dystonic movements as well as a decrease in self-injurious behavior; however it is unclear if this will become a standard treatment option due to variable effects and complications of the surgery.
+Deep Brain Stimulation (DBS) has been tried worldwide in numerous patients with LND to decrease the degree of dystonia.
+In this procedure neurosurgeons place two stimulators in the basal ganglia, like the stimulators used in other movement disorders such as Parkinson's disease.
+The results suggest a decrease in dystonic movements as well as a decrease in self-injurious behavior; however, it is unclear if this will become a standard treatment option due to variable effects and complications of the surgery.
+Finally, the use of gabapentin and botulinum injections have been tried with somewhat a reduced self-abusive behavior (Dabrowski et al. 2005).